Project: Mist Gravity Gun Guide

 The Gravity Gun is one of Project: Mist's clearest hooks.
 Steam says players can manipulate objects and enemies with it, which implies it is not just a weapon but a survival tool.
 It may help with combat spacing, moving resources, environmental interaction, creature control, or facility traversal.
 Exact values and restrictions are not confirmed until hands-on testing.

 Do not build early guides around assumed damage numbers.
-The useful pre-release approach is to define test categories.
+The useful post-launch approach is to define test categories.
 Does the tool lift heavy objects?
 Does it interrupt enemy attacks?
 Does it consume energy?
 Can it move base materials?
 Does it work on giant creatures or only smaller threats?
-These are the questions that should shape the launch update.
+These are the questions that should shape the next update.

 | Use case | Why players care | Verification status |